AECOMGermantown/AECOMGermantown.github.io/README.md

 - 6) Held usability testing on multiple devices with open-ended steps.
 - 7) Applied Agile Scrum with daily demo's where the Product Owner and team provide input on changes.
 - 8) Prototype is responsive and works on multiple devices
-- 9) Jenkins, WebStorm IDE, Gulp, Docker, Angular JS.
+- 9) Jenkins, WebStorm IDE, Gulp, Vagrant, Angular JS.
 See full list in Read.me introduction.
 - 10) Deployed on Nginx server hosted in AWS cloud
 - 11) Unit tests were scripted in Karma/Jasmine/Sinon/Protractor
 - 12) Setup Jenkins with updates deplpyed to Nginx server hosted in AWS cloud.
 - 13) Used GitHub repo for merging changes and tracked user stories through GitHub issues
 - 14) Zabbix for continuous applicaiton monitoring
-- 15) Docker as the application container
+- 15) Vagrant as the application container
 - 16) Leaflet mapping API
 - 17) Agile Scrum, conducted daily demon's to review and incorporate improvements
 - 18) provided sufficient documentation to install and run their prototype on another machine